 - Abductor hallucis can serve as a bow-string to the arch when the foot is being used for moving the body forwards.
 Due to its position along the medial side of the foot, it is attached at the back and front of the medial longitudinal arch.

 - Its attachment to the medial side of the great toe likewise helps in controlling the central position of this toe when it is being flexed.

 - When the muscle contracts hard, the great toe does certainly move medially, the foot is located laterally, thus improving the relationship in between great toe and medial side of the foot.

-Medial planar artery.
+Abductor hallucis is supplied by Medial planar artery.

 Abductor hallucis is tested clinically by advising the subject to withstand a forcibly applied lateral turning of the proximal phalanx.